 Hadjara’s husband leaves Niger during the dry season (October to May) to look for work elsewhere.
 “I gave birth to Lawali when my husband was away and did my best to take care of him,” says Hadjara.
 “But I didn’t have enough to eat myself or to feed my children.”

 “When my husband came back, he told me to take Lawali to the traditional healer, but that didn’t work.
 He just got weaker.
 Then my husband told me to bring him here.”

 The road to recovery

 Working closely with its partners on the ground, UNICEF Niger has provided over 41 tons of therapeutic milk, 6.7 tons of therapeutic food and 190 tons of UNIMIX – a life-saving porridge easy for undernourished children to digest.
 These items have been distributed across Niger to help children in 10 fixed therapeutic feeding centres and 21 outreach therapeutic centres.

-In collaboration with the World Food Programme, 187 tons of corn-soy blend and 614 tons of cereals have been delivered to 62 affected villages, benefiting an estimated 200,000 people, including 40,000 children under five.
-In addition, about 900 tons of cereals are being delivered to another 90 villages, and approximately 6 tons of seed (corn, wheat, potato) have also been provided.
+In collaboration with the World Food Programme, 187 tons of corn-soy blend, and 614 tons of cereals have been delivered to 62 affected villages, benefiting an estimated 200,000 persons, including 40,000 children under five.
+900 additional tons of cereals are being delivered to 90 additional villages and 6 tons of seeds (corn, wheat and potato), have also been distributed.

 Today, Lawali is enjoying both his mother’s breast milk and a carefully monitored diet of therapeutic milk.
 Health workers are confident about his recovery and so is Hadjara.
 “See how he watches me?” she says, refilling the spoon.